buffer/thug/doc/sources/build.rst.txt

 and web design, machine learning, and in visual interfaces for other technical domains.

 Packages for most Linux distributions are available.

+PyGraphviz is needed just if you need analysis network graphs generation otherwise you can safely live without it.

 MongoDB (optional)